Connect Lived Experience to Broad Social Issues

 - Health, quality of life and life-cycle

-The study of Sociology and Anthropology focuses on how different social groups and cultures interact.
-This makes a sociology or anthropology major increasingly valuable in our highly globalised and interconnected world.
+The study of Sociology and Anthropology addresses the tensions and interactions between different social and cultural groups.
+This makes the training you receive as a Sociology/Anthropology major increasingly valuable in our highly globalised and interconnected world.

-Our graduates pursue a wide variety of careers in the following fields:
+Our graduates purse a wide variety of careers in fields such as:

 - Public sector